smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 - Default: _automatic based on chain ID_

-Chainlink will never pay more than this for a transaction.
+Chainlink nodes will never pay more than this for a transaction.

 ### ETH_MAX_IN_FLIGHT_TRANSACTIONS